ichnion/excavator/README.md

 ![](/docs/img-6-install.png)

 #### MacOS
+Extract `excavator-linux.tar.gz` in usr/local/bin.
+The installation is completed, you should now be able to use Excavator in a terminal.

 ----------------------------
 ### Compiling from source
 You need to have a [package manager](https://doc.rust-lang.org/cargo/appendix/glossary.html#package-manager) called [cargo](https://doc.rust-lang.org/cargo/) in your local.